M-Yamashita01/check-members/README.md

 # OrganizationSeatsChecker

-This action runs on pull requests to count GitHub organization members and memberships written in terraform files.
+This action runs on pull requests to count GitHub organization members and membership written in terraform files.

 ## Examples
 ![Example comment made by the action](./examples/images/example-github-pr-check.png)